sqrlmstr5000/discovarr/README.md

 *   **Media Management:**
     *   View active and ignored media suggestions.
     *   Toggle the ignore status of media items.
-    *   Delete media entries from the AiArr database.
+    *   Delete media entries from the Discovarr database.
 *   **Search & Discovery:**
     *   Save and manage custom search prompts for AI recommendations.
     *   Run saved searches to get fresh suggestions.